Rotary4FoodBanks is District 1220s response to the Covid-19 crisis

 Yes.
 There is some practical support that we hope will be forthcoming from that relationship.
 The opportunity for businesses to exhibit their corporate social responsibility input by offering the time of their employees on a regular basis, alongside Rotarians, is one obvious opportunity.

-The funds raised will be used to purchase goods from wholesalers/ manufacturers/ producers at prices well below the retail norm.
+Funds raised are used to purchase goods from wholesalers/ manufacturers/ producers at prices well below the retail norm.

-Goods will be transported to a central hub run by Taylor’s Transport, Huthwaite, Sutton-in Ashfield, Nottinghamshire.
-From there, the produce will be dispersed to satellite storage at Sheffield, Derby, Nottingham, Doncaster and Rotherham.
+Goods are transported to a central hub run by Taylor’s Transport, Huthwaite, Sutton-in Ashfield, Nottinghamshire.
+From there, the produce is dispersed to satellite storage at Sheffield, Derby, Nottingham, and Doncaster.
+These satellite locations have local Rotarian management who organise the ongoing distribution to foodbanks.

 How do we know what to buy?